wp-plugins/alemha-watermark/readme.txt

 == Installation ==

-1.Upload `Alemha-watermarker` zip file to the `/wp-content/plugins/` directory 2.Activate the plugin through the 'Plugins' menu in WordPress
+1.Upload `Alemha-watermark` zip file to the `/wp-content/plugins/` directory 2.Activate the plugin through the 'Plugins' menu in WordPress